SESYNC-ci/sesync-ci.github.io/_posts/2018-01-18-rstudio-server.md

 ## Connecting

-Access RStudio by pointing any web browser to <https://rstudio.sesync.org/> and logging in with your SESYNC name and password.
+Access RStudio by pointing any web browser to <https://rstudio.sesync.org/> and logging in with your SESYNC username and password.
 If you forgot your username or password, please go to <https://pwm.sesync.org/>.
 If your SESYNC credentials do not give you RStudio access, please email {{ site.email }} and ask to enable this resource for your account or whole team.